datastaxdevs/workshop-nosqlbench/homework/homework.md

   --progress console:5s
 ```

-_(in this case the scenario is still called "astra" just to denote the fact that
+_(in this case, keep in mind that the scenario is still called "astra" simply
-the keyspace is supposed to already exist and will not be created within the
+to denote the fact that the keyspace is supposed to already exist and will
-workload.)_
+not be created within the workload.)_

 Good luck!